(including Management Discussion and Analysis Report)

 The following managerial personnel are Key Managerial Personnel (KMP):

 Mr T T Raghunathan Executive Vice Chairman [Chief Executive Officer (CEO)];

-(iv) Performance Evaluation of the Board its Committees and the Directors:
+(v) Performance Evaluation of the Board its Committees Chairperson Non-IndependentDirectors and Independent Directors:

-In compliance with the provisions of the Companies Act 2013 and the SEBI (LODR)Regulations 2015 the performance evaluation of the Board was carried out during the yearunder review.
+In compliance with the provisions of the Companies Act 2013 and the SEBI (LODR)Regulations 2015 the performance evaluation of the Board as a whole its CommitteesChairperson and Non-Independent Directors were carried out during the year under review bythe Independent Directors and the evaluation of the Independent Directors were carried outby the entire Board of Directors excluding the Director being evaluated during the yearunder review.
 More details on the same are given in the Report on Corporate Governance.

 The Auditor's Report to the Shareholders for the year under review does not contain anyqualifications.

 Pursuant to Section 148 of the Companies Act 2013 and the Rules made thereunder theCost Records of your Company shall be audited for the following product categories forthe financial year 2020-21: